Clean and Restore Your Oven Racks with Baking Soda and Vinegar

 • A kitchen sponge or scrub brush

-• Large garbage bag (for garbage bag soaking method)
+• Large garbage bag (for the garbage bag soaking method explained below)

 • Hot water